 European Society for Clinical Microbiology and Infectious Diseases (ESCMID) (www.escmid.org).
 ESCMID's objectives are the promotion of training and research in the laboratory and good practice in the clinical management of infection.
-ESCMID hosts the annual European Congress of Clinical Microbiology and Infectious Diseases (ECCMID), which in 2016 will be held in Amsterdam from 9 – 12 April.
+ESCMID hosts the annual European Congress of Clinical Microbiology and Infectious Diseases (ECCMID).

 Microbiology and Antimicrobial Chemotherapy

 British Society for Antimicrobial Chemotherapy (BSAC) (www.bsac.org.uk).
 Has sections on susceptibility testing, surveillance and standards and links to the Journal of Antimicrobial Chemotherapy.
 Resources include a BSAC Guidelines app.
 Also links to Antibiotic Action (www.antibiotic-action.com ) which contains information and resources, including podcasts and slide sets, and access to the Antimicrobial Resource Centre.